Top 11 Venture Capital Firms for Consumer Software Startups

 Image of StartX (Stanford-StartX Fund) - Top VCs in Consumer Software

 StartX is an educational non-profit and accelerator that supports entrepreneurs from the Stanford University community.
-Based in Palo Alto, it provides resources and funding to help top founders build their companies.
+It provides resources and funding to help founders build their companies from the ground up.

 • Geographical presence: Palo Alto, California